Duration: 30-90 minutes

 The marginalisation of controversial issues such as politics, alcohol and religion (known by the acronym PARSNIPs) from the pages of EFL course books is a very topical issue.
 While the debate over the exclusion of these ‘taboo’ subjects from classroom dialogue rages on, the question of how PARSNIPs might be taught has been neglected.

-This workshop will offer a trainer’s perspective on how to best prepare teachers to tackle these potentially tricky issues in the EFL classroom.
+This session will offer a trainer’s perspective on how to best prepare teachers to tackle these potentially tricky issues in the EFL classroom.
 I will provide practical suggestions to support teachers in developing the necessary language (politically correct speech) and interpersonal skills (empathy, critical thinking) to enable their students to address these topics with confidence.
 Discover how PARSNIPs can be made palatable, even tasty, for teachers and students in classrooms the world over.

 With reference to this content, we will discuss: